-7 Popular Types of Brand Names
+7 Popular Types of Brand Names Explained

-What makes a Brand Name?
+What is a Brand Name?

-The Types of Brand Names
+Types of Brand Names

 1 – Descriptive Brand Names

 A popular brand form is a descriptive name describing a company's product or service.
 Descriptive names have the distinct advantage of leaving no doubt about what kind of business you are in and what your core competence is.
 This clarity can be vital for companies operating in a crowded market, where a descriptive name can help set you apart from the competition.

 Although descriptive names may seem unimpressive, many successful brands have used their functional names to their advantage by relying on their commonality.
 For example, Best Buy and Toys R Us are both descriptive names, yet they have built strong brand identities and customer loyalty.

 However, there are some potential drawbacks to choosing a descriptive brand name.
 As a company grows and tries to diversify its offering, a descriptive name can be limiting.
 In addition, it can be difficult to trademark a descriptive name because it relies on common words or phrases, making it challenging to protect brand identity.

 Another potential problem with descriptive names is needing more room for creativity or interpretation.
 While they may be functional and useful for a particular offering, they lack the emotional connection that a more appealing or abstract name brings.

 Here are ten examples of descriptive brand names: